adiguzel/wordwise/README.md

 ![wordwise screenshot](/hero.png)

-An Android app using which anybody can learn new words in different languages by playing fun games.
+An Android app using which anybody can learn new words in different languages by playing fun games with animations.
+Hangman is the classical word guessing game.
+WordMatch is a game where user simply match the English words with their corresponding translations with simple drag & drops.
+In Letterbox, users need to find the words hidden in a grid of letters.
+Finally, in Memory game, users need to reveal the hidden word and translation pairs one by one.

 ![wordwise screenshot](/hero2.png)